-This integrated, interdivisional general education sequence (Asia 2001, 2003, 2005) is one way to meet: (1) 3 units of creative arts, (2) 5 units of humanities, (Philosophy-Literature), (3) 4 units of social science (exclusive of code requirements in U.S. history and institutions).
+This integrated, interdivisional general education sequence (Asia 2001, 2003, 2005) is one way to meet (1) 3 units of creative arts, (2) 5 units of humanities (philosophy-literature), (3) 4 units of social science, exclusive of code requirements in U.S. history and institutions.
 The basic general education sequence is Asia 2001, 2003, 2005 for a total of 12 units.
-With completion of Asia 2001-2003-2005, 5 units of humanities (philosophy-literature), 3 units of creative arts, and 4 units of social science, including one course of the "two of four" courses (anthropology, economics, geography, sociology) requirement, will be met.
+Completion of Asia 2001-2003-2005 earns credit for five units of humanities (philosophy-literature), three units of creative arts and four units of social science, including one course of the "two of four" courses requirement (anthropology, economics, geography, sociology).